Health, Safety Concerns Remain

 Today, oil and gas companies continue concentrating the majority of their drilling in Weld County near Greeley and Garfield County near Rifle.
 Weld County taps into the Niobrara Shale Foundation, which also covers portions of Kansas, Nebraska, and Wyoming.
 The second largest area in Colorado for fracking is in Garfield County, which gets its resources from the Piceance Basin.
 The Piceance Basin is thought to have one of the richest and thickest oil shale deposits in the world.
 Because Colorado is isolated from the major refining centers, producers must absorb a $12-$14 per barrel discount to cover transportation costs.

-Dinosaurs vs. Technology
+Fossil Fuels vs. Technology

 - Colorado accounts for almost 4 percent of U.S. total crude oil production and also holds about 4 percent of the nation’s proved crude oil reserves;